-Whether Paul is referring in Ephesians 5 to wife and husband now as origin and source of one another, as they are one body, one flesh, or to males (Adam) as source and origin of females (Eve) generally before becoming or returning to “one flesh,” or also to females (mothers) as source and origin of males, too, is unclear.
+Whether Paul is referring in Ephesians 5 to wife and husband now as origin and source of one another, as they are one body, one flesh, or to males (Adam) as source and origin of females (Eve) generally before becoming or returning to “one flesh” and to females (mothers) as source and origin of males, too, is unclear.
 (See also 1 Cor 11:12) Either way, it is origin and source that Paul emphasizes within those relationship, not authority.

-Understandably, Paul describes this as a “profound mystery,” as he is talking about Christ and the church.
-(Ephesians 5:32) Regardless, he encourages mutual submission, including husbands loving their wives and wives respecting their husbands.
+Regardless, Paul encourages mutual submission, including husbands loving their wives and wives respecting their husbands, not one having authority over another.
 (5:21, 33)